FireScores

 Fire-resistant home materials that actually work

-What to specify for roofing, siding, decking, windows, and vents when you want a home that resists wildfire — and what to avoid.
+What to specify for roofing, siding, decking, windows, and vents when you want a home that resists wildfire — and what to avoid even if the marketing says otherwise.

 How materials get rated

-Building materials are tested to standards like ASTM E108 (roofs), ASTM E84 (flame spread), and the suite of California State Fire Marshal WUI tests.
+Building materials are tested to standards like ASTM E108 (roofs), ASTM E84 (flame spread), ASTM E2886 (ember intrusion), and the suite of California State Fire Marshal WUI tests.
 The labels you'll see on packaging — Class A, ignition-resistant, WUI-listed — all trace back to these tests.

-Class A is the highest rating for roof coverings.
+Class A is the highest rating for roof coverings: the assembly resists flame spread, doesn't generate burning brands, and resists burn-through.
 WUI-listed means a vent or siding product passed the wildland-urban interface ember and flame tests required by California Building Code Chapter 7A.

 Roofing

 Avoid: wood shake and untreated wood shingle.
-Banned in many California WUI areas for good reason.
+Banned in many California WUI areas because they ignite from embers and then throw burning brands onto neighboring roofs, spreading conflagrations.

 Siding

-Acceptable: heavy-timber 1-inch-plus solid wood with no gaps, ignition-resistant treated wood.
+Acceptable: heavy-timber 1-inch-plus solid wood with no gaps, ignition-resistant treated wood (Pyro-Guard and similar).
+These pass Chapter 7A tests but require more maintenance.

 Windows

 Best: dual-pane with at least one tempered pane.
-Tempered glass resists radiant heat far longer than annealed.
+Tempered glass resists radiant heat far longer than annealed glass — roughly double the survival time in standard tests.

-Avoid: single-pane glass anywhere on the home, large unprotected picture windows facing vegetation.
+Avoid: single-pane glass anywhere on the home, large unprotected picture windows facing vegetation, plastic glazing on sunrooms (melts).

 Decking

-Acceptable: nominal 1-inch solid wood with tight gaps and clean undersides.
+Acceptable: nominal 1-inch (or thicker) solid wood with tight gaps and a clean, well-screened underside.
+Older 3/4-inch decking is borderline.

-Avoid: thin plastic-only composites that melt, and any deck with leaves packed underneath.
+Avoid: thin plastic-only composites that melt, any deck with leaves packed underneath, and any unrated lumber sold for "deck use" without a WUI listing in fire-prone areas.

 Vents

-Best: WUI-listed ember-resistant vents (Vulcan, Brandguard, O'Hagin and equivalents).
+Best: WUI-listed ember-resistant vents (Vulcan, Brandguard, O'Hagin, and equivalents).
+Intumescent material seals the opening if exposed to direct flame.

-Acceptable: standard vents retrofit with 1/8-inch noncombustible corrosion-resistant mesh.
+Acceptable: standard vents retrofit with 1/8-inch noncombustible corrosion-resistant mesh (304 stainless, copper, or hot-dip galvanized steel).

-Avoid: any vent with 1/4-inch mesh, plastic dryer vent hoods, and gable vents with louvered slats only.
+Avoid: any vent with 1/4-inch mesh, plastic dryer-vent hoods, gable vents with louvered slats only, fiberglass or aluminum mesh of any opening size.

 See how your home scores